jbg/cloud-seed/README.md

 ## User data format

-The user data should contain `#cloud-seed` followed by a newline and then a JSON object.
-The only key currently defined is `files`, which should contain an array of zero or more file objects.
+The user data consists of `#cloud-seed` followed by a newline and then a JSON object.
+The entire user data including the `#cloud-seed` header can optionally be compressed with gzip, which is automatically detected.

+The only key currently defined for the JSON object is `files`, which is an array of file objects.
 For example:

 ```json
 #cloud-seed